 - Hormonal: For women, childbirth and menopause are two examples of hormonal changes in women that can cause temporary hair loss.
 While hair loss due to hormonal changes and imbalances is temporary, it is difficult to know when the hair will start growing back.

 - Nutritional: A deficiency of certain nutrients in your diet can cause hair loss over time.
 While correcting this can lead to hair regrowth, it can take months for the hair to begin regrowing.

 - Caucasian hair: Comes in an array of textures, including straight, wavy, and curly.
 The follicles are slightly oval in shape, and Caucasian hair is the most dense of the racial variations.
-This type of hair grows close to a half an inch in a month’s time.
+This type of hair can grow close to a half an inch in a month’s time.

-- African American hair: The type of hair with the slowest rate of growth: just one third of an inch per month of growth.
-Prone to breakage, the elliptical-shaped follicles are quite fragile and grow in a spiral.
+- African American hair: The type of hair with the slowest rate of growth: just one-third of an inch per month of growth.
+The elliptical-shaped follicles are quite fragile and grow in a spiral.

 With age, hair changes in several ways.
 It turns gray, loses its pigments, gets thinner, and can even start falling out.
 This is because the anagen phase becomes shorter as we age, which changes the amount of time hair is growing.
 As we age, our scalps also age.
 The mature scalp loses its effectiveness when it comes to health hair growth.
 To maintain hair regrowth during the aging process is to optimize both the scalp and hair follicles.

 With hair regrowth, the diet should always be considered.
 Healthy regrowth of your hair will require that you get plenty of nutrition, which then infuses each strand from the inside since the blood is where those nutrients will come from.
 Here are some of the most important nutrients your hair will require: